stylelint/vscode-stylelint/README.md

 > Type: `string`
 > Default: `""`

-Used to supply a custom path to the stylelint module.
+Used to supply a custom path to the Stylelint module.

 ### `stylelint.packageManager`

 > Type: `"npm" | "yarn" | "pnpm"`
 > Default: `"npm"`

-Controls the package manager to be used to resolve the stylelint library.
-This setting only has an effect if the stylelint library is resolved globally.
+Controls the package manager to be used to resolve the Stylelint library.
+This setting only has an effect if the Stylelint library is resolved globally.
 Valid values are `"npm"` or `"yarn"` or `"pnpm"`.

 ### `stylelint.snippet`